West Nile Virus found in area mosquitoes

 County health officials, who monitor mosquito traps across the county during the summer, said this is the first positive test for West Nile Virus in county mosquitoes this year.
 PHMDC Environmental Health Supervisor John Hausbeck said in the release the discovery “means residents need to continue their efforts to prevent mosquito bites to protect themselves from getting the virus,”

 According to county health officials, 80% of people infected with West Nile Virus do not get sick, and those who do usually experience mild symptoms such as fever, headache, muscle aches and rash.
 Less than 1% of people infected get seriously ill, with symptoms including high fever, muscle weakness, stiff neck, disorientation, tremors and paralysis.
-Older adults and those with weakened immune systems are at greater risk of developing a case that can be fatal, according to the news release.
+Older adults and those with weakened immune systems are at greater risk of developing central nervous system illness that can be fatal, according to the news release.

 To monitor for West Nile Virus, the Wisconsin Division of Public Health asks that people report sick or dead crows, blue jays or ravens to the Dead Bird Reporting Hotline at 1-800-433-1610.